RobertKraaijeveld/DataScienceExcersises/Excersise 3 - Regression/excersise-3/README.md

-# Excersise 3 - Logitisc Regression
+# Excersise 3 - Logistic Regression

 This Java program visualises the SSE and ROC curve of a logistic regression applied to the 'Pregnant' dataset, which is included in the 'Data Smart' textbook.
 The ROC curve/SSE when using the provided beta coefficients within the textbook is included as well, for reference.